International Federation of Multimedia Associations: Mission

-FIAM’s mission is to bring together the various digital media associations from around the world that represent small to medium enterprises developing services, technologies, and content.
+FIAM’s mission was to bring together the various digital media associations from around the world that represent small to medium enterprises developing services, technologies, and content.
 It also has an international network of partners, most notably the United Nations, via accreditation since 2004 under the ECOSOC economic and social program, UNESCO, the International Francophone Organisation, the Commonwealth of Nations, and Hispanic and Portuguese organisations as well as major corporations and foundations globally.

 Programs

-FIAM provides support and guidance to an international community of economic, professional, and governmental partners.
+FIAM provided support and guidance to an international community of economic, professional, and governmental partners.
 One such duty is as overseer between inter-governmental Public/private partnerships, such as the digital park in Shenyang, China.

 Events

-Since 2004, FIAM has hosted a yearly summit entitled "World Summit on Internet and Multimedia (WSIM)".
-In addition to the World Summit on Internet and Multimedia, FIAM hosts a variety of workshops year-round.
+Since 2004, FIAM hosted a yearly summit entitled "World Summit on Internet and Multimedia (WSIM)".
+In addition to the World Summit on Internet and Multimedia, FIAM hosted a variety of workshops.